vuejs/vuefire/docs/guide/options-api-realtime-data.md

 </FirebaseExample>

 ::: warning
-You must declare properties with their initial values in `data`. **For the RTDB, using an _Array_ as the initial value will bind the Reference as an array, otherwise it is bound as an object**.
+You must declare properties with their initial values in `data`. **For Firebase Database, using an _Array_ as the initial value will bind the Reference as an array, otherwise it will be bound as an object**.
 For Firestore, collections and queries are bound as arrays while documents are bound as objects.
 :::

 ## Programmatic binding